Shopify/mobile-buy-sdk-ios/README.md

 #### Retry

 Both `queryGraphWith` and `mutateGraphWith` accept an optional `RetryHandler<R: GraphQL.AbstractResponse>`.
 This object encapsulates the retry state and customization parameters for how the `Client` will retry subsequent requests (delay, number of retries, etc).
-By default, the `retryHandler` is nil and no retry bahviour will be provided.
+By default, the `retryHandler` is nil and no retry bahaviour will be provided.
 To enable retry or polling simply create a handler with a condition.
 If the `handler.condition` and `handler.canRetry` evaluates to `true`, the `Client` will continue executing the request:

 ```swift
 let handler = Graph.RetryHandler<Storefront.QueryRoot>() { (query, error) -> Bool in